 FPCC Constraint Implications Key considerations Subcategory Goulburn Riverine Flooding Considerations 3 Outside FPCC2- generally below the DFE and the FPL Hazardous conditions may exist creating issues for vehicles and people.
 Structural damage to buildings that meet building standards unlikely because of flooding Standard land-use and development controls aimed at reducing damage and the exposure of the development to flooding in the DFE are likely to be suitable.
-Consider the need for additional conditions for emergency response facilities, key community infrastructure and vulnerable users - Standard controls to be applied, consistent with the object 9.1.2.4.
-The extent of FPCC3 is defined as the extent of the all areas of FPCC1 and FPCC2.
+Consider the need for additional conditions for emergency response facilities, key community infrastructure and vulnerable users - Standard controls to be applied, consistent with the objectives of the revised LEP discussed in Section 9.1.2.4.
+The extent of FPCC3 is defined as the extent of the FPA discussed in Section 9.1.2.2, including also all areas of FPCC1 and FPCC2.
 4 Outside FPCC3, but within the probable maximum flood (or similar extreme event) Emergency response may rely on key community facilities such as emergency hospitals, emergency management headquarters and evacuation centres operating during an event.
-Recovery may rely on key utility services being able to be readily re-established after an event Consider the need for conditions for emergency response facilities, key community infrastructure and land uses with vulnerable users - Controls to be applied for sensitive and critical land us 'Floodplain Risk Management' clause discussed in Section S but below the PMF flood level.
+Recovery may rely on key utility services being able to be readily re-established after an event Consider the need for conditions for emergency response facilities, key community infrastructure and land uses with vulnerable users - Controls to be applied for sensitive and critical land uses as per the objectives of the revised LEP 'Floodplain Risk Management' clause discussed in Section 9.1.2.4.
+This is defined as land outside of FPCC3 but below the PMF flood level.